 A conceptual site model (CSM) is a representation of a site and its environment that is used to facilitate understanding of the site and the potential contaminant exposure pathways that might be present.
 The CSM describes potential contamination sources and their known or suspected locations, human and/or ecological receptors present, and the possible interactions between the two.
 The CSM summarizes which potential receptor "exposure pathways" for MEC and MC-related contamination are (or may be) "complete" and which are (and are likely to remain) "incomplete."
-An exposure pathway is considered incomplete unless all the following elements are present: (a) a source of MEC or MC-related contamination; (b) a receptor that might be affected by that contamination; and (c) a method for the receptor to be exposed to (i.e., come into contact with) the contamination.
-If all these elements are present, an exposure pathway is considered complete.
+An exposure pathway is considered incomplete unless all of the following elements are present: (a) a source of MEC or MC-related contamination; (b) a receptor that might be affected by that contamination; and (c) a method for the receptor to be exposed to (i.e., come into contact with) the contamination.
+If all of these elements are present, an exposure pathway is considered complete.

 Following completion of the RI, the MEC CSM for the recommended MEC contaminated areas of the Camp Butner FUDS was created to reflect the status of MEC exposure pathways using the results of the investigations.
-The MEC CSM for the project site indicated that MEC is potentially present in surface and subsurface soil at the MEC contaminated portions of the RC2 (which includes MRS-04).
+The MEC CSM for the project site indicated that MEC is potentially present in surface and subsurface soil at the MEC contaminated portions of the RC1 (which includes MRS-06).
 MEC present at the surface or subsurface soil would provide a source of MEC for a complete exposure pathway (HGL, 2016).

-The MRS-04 is primarily (approximately 95 percent) located within the south-central portion of RC2, investigated during the RI.
-For this reason, this DD focuses on the findings of previous investigations and the RI throughout RC2.
-Current land use within MRS-04 is residential, commercial/industrial, agricultural, and recreational.
+The MRS-06 is located within the north-central and northeastern portions of the RC1 investigated during the RI.
+Approximately 91 acres of the MRS lies along the southeastern border of Range Complex 2 Area of Interest (RC2 AOI).
+There are previous investigation findings and limited RI investigative activities were completed within this small portion of RC2 area.
+As this area is relatively small compared to the remainder of MRS-06, this DD focuses on the findings of previous investigations and the RI throughout RC1.
+Current land use within MRS-06 is residential, commercial/industrial, agricultural, undeveloped woodlands and recreational.
 It is anticipated that future land use will remain the same.
 Based on this land use, the primary receptors in the site are residents, occupational workers, recreational users, and visitors.
 The presence of a known/suspected source of MEC and possible receptors means that potentially complete exposure pathways are present at the site that could result in these identified current or future receptors being exposed to explosive hazards at the project site.